 Can a brain injury impact criminal behavior?

-Yes, the possibility exists that a commission of a crime is in some way associated with a Traumatic Brain Injury.
-Evaluation by a qualified physician with forensic training is essential as brain injuries are complex and nuanced.
+In my experience there is the possibility that where a crime was committed and the perpetrator has a brain injury, a close look is important.
+They might be associated in some way and evaluation by a qualified physician with forensic training is essential as brain injuries are complex and nuanced, and so is behavior.

-Not all TBIs impact the same part of the brain or in the same way.
+TBIs do not all impact the same part of the brain or in the same way.
 An injury that impacts skill development on one person might not impact impulsive behavior or moral judgment.